IBM/ibm-licensing-operator/README.md

   type: appregistry
 ```

 d.
-Click **Create**
+Click **Create**.

 2\. **Create the `ibm-common-services` namespace**

 a.
-From the hamburger menu in the OpenShift Console, go to **Operators>Operator Hub**.
+From the hamburger menu in the OpenShift console, go to **Operators>Operator Hub**.

 b.
-Click on **Project: \<some name f.e. all projects\>**
+Expand the list of Projects.

 c.
-Select **Create Project** and type **ibm-common-services** as a name.
+Select **Create Project** and enter **ibm-common-services** as a name.

 d.
-Click **Create**
+Click **Create**.

 ![Create Project](images/create-project.png)

 3\. **Install IBM Licensing Operator package in OperatorHub**

 a.
 Go to **OperatorHub** and search for **IBM Licensing Operator**.

-If it does not show up try waiting few minutes.
-If it still won't show up there might be issue with `Operator Source`.
+   **Note:** It might take a few minutes for the operator to show up.
+If, after a while, the operator will not show up, there might be an issue with the `Operator Source`.

 b.
 Select **IBM Licensing Operator** and click **Install**.

 ![Operator Hub IBM Licensing](images/operator-hub-licensing.png)

+4\. **Create the operator subscription**

+a.
+Go to **OperatorHub>Operator Subscription**

-4\.
-As **A specific namespace on the cluster** select **ibm-common-services** that you created in the previous step, choose **stable-v1** channel and click **Subscribe**.
+b.
+As an Installation Mode select **A specific namespace on the cluster**, and set it to **ibm-common-services** namespace that you created in the previous step.

+c.
+Choose the **stable-v1** channel.

+d.
+Click **Subscribe**.

 ![Subscribe to IBM Licensing OLM](images/subscribe-licensing.png)

+5\. **Verify that the installation is successful**

-5\.
-To check if the installation is successful, wait for about 1 minute, and click **Installed operators**.
-You should see IBM Licensing Operator with **InstallSucceeded** status.
+To check whether the installation is successful, wait for about 1 minute, and go to **Installed operators**.
+You should see IBM Licensing Operator with the **InstallSucceeded** status.

 ![IBM Licensing Installed](images/installed.png)

+**Results:**
-6\.
-At this point we have created the **Operator** for **IBM Licensing Service**.
+You have created the **Operator** for **IBM Licensing Service**.
 The **Operator** is only responsible for watching over the configuration and managing resources used by **IBM Licensing Service**.

-We still need to configure **Custom Resource** named **IBM Licensing** to start using the service.
-In order to do that go to the [Post-installation steps](#post-installation-steps) section of readme.
+The next step is to configure the **Custom Resource** named **IBM Licensing**.
+For the instructions, see the [Post-installation steps](#post-installation-steps).

-##### Install the IBM Licensing Operator on Kubernetes from scratch with `kubectl`
+#### Manually installing the IBM Licensing Operator on Kubernetes from scratch with `kubectl`

 **Prerequisites**
 - Administrator permissions for the cluster
 - `kubectl` 1.11.3 or higher
 - Linux or iOS

-    **Note**: To install the IBM Licensing Operator on Windows, adjust the commands to fit the Windows standard.
+   **Note:** To install the IBM Licensing Operator on Windows, adjust the commands to fit the Windows standard.

 1\. **Install the Operator Lifecycle Manager (OLM)**

 a.
 Make sure that you are connected to your cluster.
-You can, for example, run the following command:
+You can run the following command:

 ```bash
 kubectl get node
 ```

-The response should include a list of your nodes
+The response should contain a list of your nodes.

 b.
 Check if you have OLM installed.
-The easiest would be to check if you have OLM CRD by executing this command:
+For example, run the following commmand.

 ```bash
 kubectl get crd clusterserviceversions.operators.coreos.com
 ```

-If the result is similar to the one below, then OLM is probably installed and you can go to the next step: `2.
-Install the Operator Marketplace`
+- If you get the following response, OLM is installed and you can go to step 2.
+Install the Operator Marketplace.

 ```console
 NAME                                          CREATED AT
 clusterserviceversions.operators.coreos.com   2020-06-04T14:42:13Z
 ```

-If the result is similar to the one below then you don't have OLM's CRD and need to install it.
+- If you get the following response, OLM CRD is not installed.

 ```console
 Error from server (NotFound): customresourcedefinitions.apiextensions.k8s.io "clusterserviceversions.operators.coreos.com" not found
 ```

 c.
-Download OLM release from [the OLM GitHub repository](https://github.com/operator-framework/operator-lifecycle-manager/releases).
+If you do not have OLM, download it from [the OLM GitHub repository](https://github.com/operator-framework/operator-lifecycle-manager/releases).
+Use following script to download and install OLM v13.0

 **Note:** For versions newer than 13.0, the process might differ.

-Use the following script to download and install OLM v13.0:

 ```bash
 olm_version=0.13.0